technopoetic/weather/README.md

     * I decided to go with the idea of a flat file for a data source, but I can't figure out how to make it go along with the build artifacts.
 You may have to copy the `weather-data.txt` file into the current working directory to get it working.
     * Is it really that hard to serialize JSON in C#?
 Or did I just miss something?
+    * I'm not handling any exceptions.
+That's one of the first things I'd fix on a Refactor.